Winter Weather Advisory issued for Oneida by NWS - NewsBreak

 Special Weather Statement issued for Brown, Calumet, Door, Florence, Forest, Kewaunee, Langlade by NWS

-Effective: 2022-12-02 19:00:00 CST Expires: 2022-12-02 23:15:00 CST Urgency: Expected Severity: Minor Certainty: Observed Target Area: Brown; Calumet; Door; Florence; Forest; Kewaunee; Langlade; Lincoln; Manitowoc; Marathon; Menominee; Northern Marinette County; Northern Oconto County; Oneida; Outagamie; Portage; Shawano; Southern Marinette County; Southern Oconto County; Vilas; Waupaca; Waushara; Winnebago; Wood SCATTERED SNOW SHOWERS AND GUSTY WINDS EXPECTED TONIGHT A cold front will produce scattered snow and rain showers this evening.
-A small accumulation of snow is possible, especially across central and north central Wisconsin.
-Some roads and sidewalks could become slippery by late evening.
-Gusty west winds will follow the front, and continue through Saturday morning.
-Wind gusts of 30 to 45 mph could make driving large vehicles difficult on north south roads.
+Effective: 2022-12-03 03:15:00 CST Expires: 2022-12-03 07:00:00 CST Urgency: Expected Severity: Minor Certainty: Observed Target Area: Brown; Calumet; Door; Florence; Forest; Kewaunee; Langlade; Lincoln; Manitowoc; Marathon; Menominee; Northern Marinette County; Northern Oconto County; Oneida; Outagamie; Portage; Shawano; Southern Marinette County; Southern Oconto County; Vilas; Waupaca; Waushara; Winnebago; Wood HAZARDOUS TRAVEL CONDITIONS POSSIBLE THIS MORNING Light snow will taper off early this morning, but falling temperatures will cause wet roads to freeze in spots, leading to icy spots on untreated roadways.
+West winds will also gust to 35 to 45 mph this morning, creating hazardous travel conditions for high profile vehicles, especially on north to south oriented roads.
+Motorists should use caution this morning, as slippery roads and strong winds will result in locally hazardous travel conditions.

 Comments / 0